Paulo New

 Paulo with his daughter and the 99 team.

 I never wished anything bad on anyone, but there I was, in the depths of my rage, wishing that this unscrupulous person would get hurt or sick — a visceral response born out of pure indignation.
-Anger boiled within me like a poison eating me from inside.
+Anger boiled within me like a poison eating me from the inside.
 And while this anger ignited my determination to fight, the truth is that the intensity of my fury was overwhelming.
 This rage consumed me day and night.
-I couldn’t believe the first time I had a successful company in my hands, it could all be gone because of someone else’s evil intent.
+I couldn’t believe that, the first time I had a successful company in my hands, it could all be gone because of someone else’s evil intent.
 I let the anger consume me like I had never let anything consume me in my life.

-And then, suddenly, when this situation was still unfolding, the world stopped.
+Suddenly, while this situation was still unfolding, the world stopped.

 It was August 2015, and I was sitting at my doctor’s office.
+The diagnosis was leukemia.

 Cancer was not going to stop me from fighting.
 I mustered up all of my strength to hold onto the rocks and climb my way up.
 I had no more safety net.
 If it didn’t work out, it would be a free fall.
 But I would find my way back to the top of the mountain.